iorobertob/nupic-example-code/audiostream/README.md

 ## Usage

-    python audiostream_tp.py
+    python audiostream.py

 This script will run automatically & forever.
 To stop it, use KeyboardInterrupt (CRTL+C).

+The model also uses a model_params.py file that includes the parameters to use in the analysis.

 ## General algorithm:

 1. Mic input is received (voltages in the time domain)
-2. Mic input is transformed into the frequency domain, using fast fourier transform
+2. Mic input is transformed into the frequency domain, using fast fourier transform (FFT)
-3. The few strongest frequencies (in Hz) are identified
-4. Those frequencies are encoded into an SDR
-5. That SDR is passed to the temporal pooler
-6. The temporal pooler provides a prediction
-7. An anomaly score is calculated off that prediction against the next input A low anomaly score means that the temporal pooler is properly predicting the next frequency pattern.

-## Print outs include:

-1. An array comparing the actual and predicted TP inputs A - actual
-	P - predicted
-	E - expected (both A & P)
-2. A hashbar representing the anomaly score
-3. Plot of the frequency domain in real-time
+3. A frequency range (bin) is selected
+4. That changing bin value is fed into the opf model in every iteration of the script
+5. The model computes prediction, anomaly and likelihood values.
+6. All 4 values (input, prediction, anomaly and likelihood) are plotted.

+## Plot includes:
+4 time changing lines corresponding to:

+1. Raw input
+2. Predicted value
+3. Anomaly score
+4. Likelihood

 ## Next steps:

-1. Benchmark different parameters (especially TP parameters) Use annoying_test and Online Tone Generator http://onlinetonegenerator.com/
-2. Implement anomaly smoothing
-3. Implement spatial pooler
-4. Look into better algorithms to pick out the frequency peaks (sound fingerprinting)
+1. Look into better algorithms to pick out the frequency peaks (sound fingerprinting).
+This could be application specific, and user can determine how to select frequency bins.